pingcap/tispark/docs/userguide_2.0.md

 + TiSpark requires JDK 1.8 and Scala 2.11/2.12.
 + TiSpark runs in any Spark mode such as `YARN`, `Mesos`, and `Standalone`.

-# Recommended deployment configurations
+# Recommended deployment configurations of Spark

-Refer to the [Spark official website](https://spark.apache.org/docs/latest/hardware-provisioning.html) for detailed hardware recommendations.
+The following is for reference only.
+Turn to the [Spark official website](https://spark.apache.org/docs/latest/hardware-provisioning.html) for detailed hardware recommendations.

 For independent deployment of Spark cluster:
 + It is recommended to allocate 32G memory for Spark.
 Reserve at least 25% of the memory for the operating system and the buffer cache.